MicrosoftDocs/Viva/Viva/engage/manage-security-and-compliance/manage-viva-engage-with-intune.md

 ## Manage Viva Engage with MAM

-Microsoft Intune provides mobile application management (MAM) capabilities for Viva Engage, Outlook, and other Office mobile apps for iOS and Android.
+Microsoft Intune provides mobile application management (MAM) capabilities for Viva Engage, Outlook, and other Microsoft mobile apps for iOS and Android.

 This feature is especially helpful for organizations where devices and apps are used for both work and personal use and the device is not enrolled in MDM.
 When using Viva Engage with Intune, you can set up policies that apply to the Viva Engage app on Android and iOS devices to help protect your corporate data.
 For example, you can do the following: